spusuluri/BME547_Classwork_Fall2022/README.md

-# Patient Health Database
+# BME 547 Classwork: Patient Health Database

-Author: Satya Pusuluri

-## Classwork and Assignments for this Class

 ## Purpose
-The code in this repository will run a patient health database.
+The code in this repository will run a patient health database on a server and will transfer the database to MongoDB.

 The code is written in Python.